Common Academic Accommodations Include:

 - Exams in a reduced-distraction space

-- Use of a secure SEAS laptop (USB and networking disabled)
+- Use of a secure SAS laptop (USB and networking disabled)

 - Use of a note taker